-Studies in India provide suggestive evidence on both these counts.
-First, using an instrumental-variables design, Banerjee and Iyer (2005) find that areas in which peasants' property rights were less secure experienced lower levels of economic development over the long term.
-Second, to explain the negative effect of direct rule on economic development, Iyer (2010) examines whether land tenure arrangements vary across regions assigned to different types of colonial rule.
+property rights were less secure experienced lower levels of economic development over the long term.
+Second, to explain the negative effect of direct rule on economic development, lyer (2010) examines whether land tenure arrangements vary across regions assigned to different types of colonial rule.
 She finds no evidence of a difference.
-We can think of Banerjee and Iyer (2005) as directly "manipulating" the mediator of interest (land tenure arrangements) and Iyer (2010) as probing the impact of the treatment variable on an intermediate outcome (i.e. the mediator).
+We can think of Banerjee and lyer (2005) as directly "manipulating" the mediator of interest (land tenure arrangements) and lyer (2010) as probing the impact of the treatment variable on an intermediate outcome (i.e. the mediator).
 Combined, these studies suggest that land tenure arrangements play an important role in shaping the economic effects of direct, versus indirect, colonial rule.

 In sum, here we see a combination of strategy (1)-related study designs across India, Cameroon, and Namibia-and strategies (2) and/or (3).
 In Namibia, the treatment bundles the form of rule and the security of property rights, while there is no such bundling in India.
 Alternatively, one can think of land tenure regimes as an intermediate outcome-and a possible mechanism-and assess impacts of direct vs. indirect rule on it.
-Implicit mediation analysis and/or variation in effects on distinct outcomes thus give useful insights that may help to explain the differences in the effects across context.
+Implicit mediation analysis and/or variation in effects on distinct outcomes thus give useful insights that may help to explain the differences in the effects across contexts.
 To be sure, other mechanisms are likely consistent with the divergent effects, and the evidence is therefore perhaps only suggestive.
 Yet this is also an area where theory could play an important role in developing further testable implications that discriminate between rival explanations.
 A key point is that a body of evidence from a set of related studies is important for explanation and for illuminating generalizability and mechanism.

 Missionary activity.
 Another recent literature explores the long-term effects of missionary activity during colonialism on contemporary educational outcomes.
-This research builds on Woodberry (2004, 2012), who documents a positive association between the historical presence of missionaries and current per capita income and democracy across former non-settler colonies due to religion's role in fomenting education.
-Subsequently, scholars have further explored and fleshed out the role of missionary activity during colonial rule in shaping educational attainment today.
+This research builds on Woodberry (2004, 2012), who documents a positive association between the historical presence of missionaries and current per capita income and democracy across former non-settler colonies and suggests this is due to religion's role in fomenting education.
+Scholars have subsequently explored the role of missionary activity during colonial rule in shaping educational attainment today.

 One notable feature of this literature is its breadth; scholars have probed the effect of missionary activity on educational outcomes across vastly different geographic contexts.
-A first set of studies examines the role of missionaries in different areas in Africa, leveraging the possibly as-if random location of missions' location historically to study their effects on contemporary outcomes.20 Gallego and Woodberry (2010) provide evidence that regions of Africa in which Protestant missionaries predominated in the colonial period have higher literacy rates today than those regions where Catholic missionaries predominated.
+A first set of studies focuses on different areas of Africa, leveraging the possibly as-if random location of missions historically to study their effects on contemporary outcomes.
+Gallego and Woodberry (2010) provide evidence that regions of Africa in which Protestant missionaries predominated in the colonial period have higher literacy rates today than those regions with predominantly Catholic missionaries.
 Nunn (2014) finds that both Protestant and Catholic missionary activity in Africa exerted long-term, positive impacts on education.
 Studying colonial Benin, Wantchekon, Novta, and Klašnja (2015) show that families who live in close proximity to historical missions assign greater value to education.